agoncal/baking-microservice-pie/demo02-invoking/README.md

 # Demo 02

-This demo has an extra service to do CRUD operations on Books (`book-api`).
-It needs the service to retrieve an identification number for a product (`number-api`).
+This Demo 02 has an extra service to do CRUD operations on Books (`book-api`).
+It needs the service to retrieve an ``identification number for a product (`number-api`).
 It contains:

 * Services
     * book-api (TomEE on port 8081)